What are some of the best supplements for longevity?

 - When we get older, our body becomes less and less able to properly absorb nutrients (e.g. our skin is less able to produce vitamin D, our stomach and gut absorb less micronutrients, and so on).

-So in general, “health supplements” are important.
-You can take the best “longevity supplements”, but if you are still deficient in iodine or omega-3 fatty acids you still will shorten your lifespan and undermine long-term health.
+In other words, you can take the best “longevity supplements”, but if you are still deficient in iodine or omega-3 fatty acids you still will shorten your lifespan and undermine long-term health.

 In this article, we will first concentrate on the best longevity supplements, and then discuss the most important health supplements.